2. Workflow for QTCAD simulations

 Physical Volume("source_ox") = {volume_source_ox};

-of the gaafet.geo file.
+of the nanowire.geo file.
 Importantly, these lines specify labels (e.g. "channel") for the device’s volumes and surfaces, which can be used by QTCAD functions to assign various physical properties (e.g. material composition, external voltages) to them.

 Mesh 1;